raveljs/ravel/README.md

   // this resource will result in calls using
   // those verbs returning HTTP 501 NOT IMPLEMENTED

-  // postAll is not supported, because that's stupid.
+  // postAll is not supported, because it makes no sense }
-}
 ```